scottpez/GeoMovementCorpora/README.md

 \* In each file, the label column contains a **0** if it does not describe geographic movement and a **1** if it does describe geographic movement.

-If you use either corpus in your research, please cite the corpora themselves.
+If you use either corpus in your research, please cite the corpora themselves:

 Pezanowski, S., & Mitra, P. (2020).
 GeoMovement Corpora. https://doi.org/10.5281/zenodo.5888621